initpy/go-book/functions.rst

 The details:

-* The keyword ``func`` is used to declare a function of name *funcname*
+* The keyword ``func`` is used to declare a function of name *funcname*.
-* A function may take as many input parameters as you want. each one followed by its type and all separated by commas.
+* A function may take as many input parameters as required.
+Each one followed by its type and all separated by commas.
-* A function may return many result values as well.
+* A function may return many result values.
-* In the previous snippet, ``result1`` and ``result2`` are called *named result parameters*, if you don't want to name the return parameters, you can just specify the types, separated with commas.
+* In the previous snippet, ``result1`` and ``result2`` are called *named result parameters*, if you don't want to name the return parameters, you can instead specify only the types, separated with commas.
-* If your function returns only one output value, you may omit the parenthesis arround the output values.
+* If your function returns only one output value, you may omit the parenthesis arround the output declaration portion.
 * If your function doesn't return any value, you may omit it entirely.

 Some examples to better understand these rules: